dmikushin/archrepo-docker/README.md

 The `IdentityFile` referred to by SSH config must be a copy of `./ssh-keys/id_ed25519` file created by the server upon the first Docker container execution.
 This key is for maintainer's use only, and must be kept secured.

+### Package Signing

+By default, each package is expected to have a corresponding `.zsig` signature file.
+When you publish a package:

+1. The tool looks for `yourpackage.pkg.tar.zst.zsig` in the same directory as the package
+2. It uploads both the package and its signature to the repository
+3. If no signature is found, the operation fails unless `--no-signing` is specified

 ### Building and Publishing Packages

 1. Build your package using makepkg as usual: